Free Will in Ancient Thought

 εἱμαρμένῃ is a perfect participle of μείρομαι

-μείρομαι, meiromai, verb, "receive as one's portion" and an all-encompassing divine providence, or, as we regularly put the matter, the Stoic assumption of a universal determinism.
+μείρομαι, meiromai, verb, "receive as one's portion" So these rivals had at best a highly modified notion of a free will.
+The main stumbling block was the Stoic doctrine of fate and an all-encompassing divine providence, or, as we regularly put the matter, the Stoic assumption of a universal determinism.

 Frede discusses the Christian reception of the Stoic notion in the next chapter.